anjalish05/VLSI-Design-2021/README.md

 # VLSI-Design-Project-2021

-Project included to make a 4-bit carry look ahead (CLA) adder by building generate and propagate blocks.
+Project required us to make a 4-bit carry look ahead (CLA) adder by building generate, propagate, carry and sum blocks, individually.
 This included combining the AND, OR, NOT and XOR gates previously made in the assignment, to form a well-formed adder.